 Forehead Yellow makeup

-At that , the country was prevalent in the construction of temples, women may be inspired by the gold-painted Buddha statue, also dyed their foreheads into yellow, which will form the custom of painting yellow foreheads for a long time.
+At that time, the country was prevalent in the construction of temples, women may be inspired by the gold-painted Buddha statue, also dyed their foreheads into yellow, which will form the custom of painting yellow foreheads for a long time.

 In addition to painting, Forehead Yellow is also made of yellow paper, or gold foil cut into patterns and pasted on the forehead when used, which is also called “Hua Huang (花黄)”.